hbarrada/cnss-salary-analysis/README.md

 - **Statistical analysis** & inequality metrics
 - **Full-stack development** (Flask + PostgreSQL + JS)
 - **Interactive dashboards** for decision-making

+## 🔒 Data ethics & privacy

+* The repository ships **synthetic/anonymized** sample data only.
+* Do **not** upload any real CNSS declarations or PII.
+* Remove or hash all direct identifiers; audit logs are provided in ETL for traceability.

 ---